 - 1. Start the Launchpad and log in to the One Identity Manager database. - 2.
-In the Change & Extend view, select the Transport custom modifications entry and click Start.

-- 3. Select Create a transport file on the start page. - 4.
+In the Change & Extend view, select the Transport custom modifications entry and click Start. - This starts the Database Transporter program. - 3.
+Select Create a transport file on the start page. - 4.
 On the Select the database connection page, check the One Identity Manager database connection data and change it if necessary. - 5.
 Enter the information about the transport file on the Define file name page.